 Looking at the WHOIS ARS reporting and Contractual Compliance Metrics above, several observations could be concluded:

-Even without identity accuracy testing, WHOIS ARS is an effective way to push registrants and registrars to improve WHOIS data.
+Even without identity accuracy check, WHOIS ARS project is an effective way to push the exposed registrants and registrars to improve WHOIS data.
+However, only the exposed registrations will be affected.

-For those tickets went to 1st or further notice during Phase 2, above 60% of the tickets related domains were suspended or canceled, and around 20% of the tickets led to changing or updating of WHOIS data by registrar.
-Based on the fact, it is suspected that registrars did not validate and/or verify WHOIS data upon registration.

-Considering those suspended or canceled domains behind tickets went to 1st or further notice during Phase 2, and those domains had an updated WHOIS data after tickets issued, the confirmed WHOIS data inaccurate rate across the domain space is still high (30~40%), which is also consistent with the overall operability accuracy.
-If the test is based on the criteria developed by NORC study in 2010, the inaccurate rate will be even higher.
+For those tickets went to 1st or further notice during Phase 2, above 60% of the tickets related domains were suspended or canceled subsequently, and around 20% of the tickets led to changing or updating of WHOIS data by registrar.
+Based on the fact, the confirmed Whois data inaccurate rate across the domain space is still high (30~40%), which is also consistent with the overall operability accuracy.
+If the identity accuracy check was conducted at the same time, the inaccurate rate will be even higher.
+Considering the ratio of suspended or canceled domains behind tickets went to 1st or further notice during Phase 2 (above 60%), and those domains had an updated WHOIS data after tickets issued (around 20%), the perception here is that considerable registrars usually don't validate and/or verify Whois data in the first place, which is already a breach of contractual obligations.
+The WHOIS ARS project has only checked a small fraction of Whois records (less than 60,000), comparing to the 332.4 million registered domain names in Q4 2017.
+The improving of WHOIS data across the whole domain name space is still very limited.

-There were seldom Notices of Breach issued by ICANN to registrars for tickets created, while validation and verification of WHOIS data is already a contractual obligation of registrar as outlined in 2013 RAA.
+For each Cycle during Phrase 2, 40-60% of the tickets were closed before 1st notice, due to either WHOIS data when ticket processed different from sampled WHOIS data, or domain not registered when ticket processed, or Domain already suspended or canceled, or WHOIS format issue identified for 2013 Grandfathered Domain, or Known Privacy/Proxy service

 In consideration that WHOIS ARS is still ongoing, the subgroup has the view that Rec#6 is partially implemented.

 Implementation review of Recommendation 7